yveszoundi/entrusted-snapshots/README.md

 ### 20220801

-Snapshot build for command-line error when the OCR language is not sets
+Snapshot build for command-line error when the OCR language is not set.

 ### 20220730